goodtube4u/goodtube/README.md

 *Please note: If you see a mostly blank screen on the Youtube homepage, don't worry!
 This is normal.
 Just search for something.*

 *Simply sign into Youtube and the homepage will be full of your favorite videos once again.*

-## Features

-- ZERO ADS.
-- The beloved algorithm / watch history and all that stuff still works.
-- Keyboard shortcuts work.
-- Subtitles work.
-- Chapters work.
-- Shorts are removed.
-- Unwated search results are removed.
-- Autoplay is supported.
-- Playlists are supported.
-- Picture in picture / the miniplayer are supported.
-- Theater mode is supported.
-- Thumbnails for other recommended videos that pop up when a video finishes are removed (I really hate these, try without it's nice).
-- Allows you to download the Audio / Video / Playlist in HD with the click of a button (at the bottom of the player).
-- It'll tell you when there's an update and give you a little button that installs the latest version.

 ## Why?